If you’ve ever managed a WordPress website, you’ve seen the notifications: “A new version of WordPress is available.”

 1. Grab everything:

-- Files: Your wp-content folder, any custom mu-plugins, and anything outside the main core files.
+- Files: Your wp-content folder, including uploads, themes, plugins, must-use plugins, custom fonts, build assets, and any files created by your deployment process, and anything outside the main core files.
 You should also include

 2. Store copies away from the site